-The true cause of why people suffer from eczema or this redness, dryness, itchiness, and inflammation of the skin is still unknown.
-But there are causes why this skin condition gets triggered, and it is important to be aware of them.
+The true cause of why people suffer from eczema, or this redness, dryness, itchiness, and inflammation of the skin, is still unknown.
+But there are reasons why this skin condition gets triggered, and it is important to be aware of them.
 While you can always purchase over-the-counter medications, prevention is still better than cure, you can use an app to do so.

 1. Saliva in children